-For Colin and I, the tectonic Covid-19 shift revealed itself slowly, then all at once.
+For Colin and I, the tectonic shift of Covid-19 revealed itself slowly, then all at once.

 Perhaps not the most flattering photo we’ve ever taken, but plenty honest.
 This was us at Pristine’s Covidpocalypse HQ.